Cauda Equina Syndrome(CES)

 The affected person may experience impotence or loss of ability to ejaculate or orgasm.

-The following tests may be helpful in diagnosing CES:-
+The following tests may help diagnose CES:

 Magnetic resonance imaging (MRI):